Get the Recipe

 Nomy-Nomy Nomions (Onions)

 I was certain from the start that I'd cook my onions first, to deepen their flavor and add more sweetness to the meatballs.
-But then the other day, while working a test batch at home, I looked out my window and saw a hawk tearing apart a pigeon in the back garden (yes, there's wildlife even in New York City).
+But then the other day, while making a test batch at home, I looked out my window and saw a hawk tearing apart a pigeon in the back garden (yes, there's wildlife even in New York City).

 Distracted by the sight, I dumped my onions into the mixer raw.
 It was serendipitous: I ended up loving the crunchy bits of onion in the cooked meatballs.